becktorrescoding/ArkIndex/README.md

 5. (Optional) Enter graduation year for filtering
 6. Click "Start Search"
 7. Use **Pause** to suspend between files or **Stop** to cancel early
-8. Review matched files in the preview window and confirm conversion
+8. Review matched files in the preview window; click any thumbnail to view full-size
+9. Confirm conversion; if a filename already exists, choose Replace / Append / Skip
-9. Receive success notification when complete
+10. Receive success notification when complete

 **Bulk Convert Mode:**
 1. Select input folder containing images